Mazda Cosmo: Series CD (1975–1981)

 The CD Cosmo/RX-5 series was positioned as a personal luxury car, with a focus on comfort and high equipment levels rather than outright sportiness.
 When introduced, it had a fastback bodystyle with three side windows; the one just behind the B-pillar could be wound down.
 Inspired by the US market, in particular the 1970s era Lincoln Continental, a notchback coupé model called the Landau appeared in early 1977.
 Called the Cosmo L in Japan, it included an opera window and padded vinyl roof covering.
-Neither body style found many international buyers; it was, however, an enormous success in Japan where over 55,000 were sold in the first year alone.
+Neither body style found many international buyers; it was, however, an enormous success in Japan where over 55,000 were sold in the first year alone and effectively saved Mazda from financial disaster.
 This new model competed with the Toyota Crown, Nissan Cedric, Nissan Gloria, and the Mitsubishi Galant Lambda coupés newly introduced to Japan.
+Whilst the series-1 (75-78) was exported, the series-2 (79-81) was a JDM only.

-Mazda America used the Mazda Cosmo name and offered it from 1976 through 1978, fitted with the 13B rotary engine.
+Mazda America used the Cosmo name and offered it from 1976 through 1978, fitted with the 13B rotary engine.
 In the United States, the Cosmo was replaced by the smaller, lighter, and sportier Mazda RX-7.
 Due to its poor sales as an export, the Series II version, built from 1979, was not exported and remained a Japanese domestic sale only.
 In Europe, the RX-5 saw very little competition in the rotary-engine equipped market, with the introduction of the short-lived Citroën GS Birotor, as well as any remaining NSU RO80 sedans.

 The Cosmo was Mazda's largest rotary-powered coupé, based on the LA series Mazda Luce floor pan and mechanics, but slightly heavier due to body design and more luxurious appointments, including a five-link rear suspension and rear disc brakes.
 It was available with the 12A and 13B engines.
 This series Cosmo was joined by the short-lived Mazda Roadpacer, a large, heavy sedan powered only by a rotary engine.

 While the powerful rotaries received most of the attention, with the 13B-engined version with a manual transmission being able to reach a top speed of 195 km/h, a piston-engined version was also on offer at the bottom of the range.
 The Cosmo 1800, used a 1769 cc (80 x 88 mm) inline-four SOHC engine that produces 100 PS and 110 lbft.
 After Mazda noted a space for a more powerful piston-engined derivative, as rotary sales were slowing down because of their high fuel consumption, the bigger Cosmo 2000 with 110 PS became available in March 1977.

 The rotary engine had financial advantages to Japanese consumers in that the engine displacement remained below 1.5 liters, a significant determination when paying the Japanese annual road tax which kept the obligation affordable to most buyers, while having more power than traditional piston engines of the same official displacement.